jared-nishikawa/after-hours/api/README.md

 *Problem 2*.
 The HTML may be ungainly to work with.
 They might change their website.
 The HTML parsers out there work, but  they're usually a hack (or you have to write a custom parser).

 *Problem 3*.
 Some website hosts don't like people writing scripts to scrape their webpages without permission.
 They might just ban you.
-Another problem is that they will try to ban you by IP address and then you could just change your IP address and scrape again...
+The problem with *that* is that they will try to ban you by IP address and then you could just change your IP address and scrape again...

 **Solution**